IAmJonoBo/n00plicate/apps/mobile/README.md

 ## Integration with Design System

-This mobile app is part of the larger Mimic design system:
+This mobile app is part of the larger n00plicate design system:

 - Shares tokens with web (`apps/web`) and desktop (`apps/desktop`)
 - Uses the same collision-prevention architecture